Researchers find the first risk genes for ADHD

 The results of the study have just been published in the scientific journal Nature Genetics.

-She along with Raymond Walters of Massachusetts General Hospital are the lead authors of the study, working as part of the ADHD group of the Psychiatric Genomics Consortium, an international consortium of researchers dedicated to uncovering the
+She along with Raymond Walters of Massachusetts General Hospital are the lead authors of the study, working as part of the ADHD group of the Psychiatric Genomics Consortium, an international consortium of researchers dedicated to uncovering the genetics factors that give rise to ADHD.

 These genetic discoveries provide new insights into the biology behind developing ADHD.
 For example, some of the genes have significance for how brain cells communicate with each other, while others are important for cognitive functions such as language and learning.

-“Overall, the results show that the risk variants typically regulate how much a gene is
+“Overall, the results show that the risk variants typically regulate how much a gene is expressed, and that the genes affected are primarily expressed in the brain,” explains Demontis.

 The same genes affect impulsivity in healthy people